CloudLabs-MOC/GitHub-Copilot-Hackathon/Scenario/Hackathon/Getting-started.md

     ![](../../media/github-hack-getting-6.png)

 Now you're all set to explore the powerful world of technology.
 Feel free to reach out if you have any questions along the way.

-Enjoy your workshop!
+Happy Learning!